JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Neloth.md

 >
 > **µ Devastation** (Offense || Dark, **Underworld**)
 >> Devastation may be used at any time without preparation but only once a day.
 Once activated, Devastation remains active for 4 turns.
->> Neloth's left hand becomes enshrouded in a black flame, extending onto his weapon.
-While Devastation remains active, any Defense spell hit by his hand or sword will become disabled for 4 turns.
->> Neloth may throw his sword to use this, but may only affect one Defense spell through this method.
-After impact his sword will lose the power of Devastation.
+>>Neloth's left hand becomes enshrouded in a black flame, extending onto his weapon.
+The black flames of Devastation corrupt and corrode everything they touch, "burning" for 6 turns.
+They cannot be removed except by Holy techniques.
+The flames of Devastation will corrode and eat through Shield-type defensive techniques, poking holes through them which rapidly expand.
+When touching flesh these flames will only burn for three turns.
+When "burning" people, their magic control will become frayed and all spells become more expensive.
 ### Gear